The shakers

 I remember the day

-I stayed home from school
+when I stayed home from

-due to a high fever.
+school due to a high fever.

-My dad rolled in the TV set so
+My dad rolled in the TV set

-I could watch cartoons,
+so, I could watch cartoons.

-and my mom brought in a tray
+And my mom brought in a

-And there on the tray …
+And on the tray were

 two sets of identical